Can I do a Castor Oil Pack without the pack / compress?

 The Queen of the Thrones® Castor Oil Pack for Liver was born.
 Simply apply oil to the cotton compress side and tie it onto the body over the liver.
 Get your very own Castor Oil Pack Kit here!

-1. Castor Oil Packs move the smooth muscle of our body.
+1. Castor Oil Packs may help move the smooth muscle of our body

-When you do a Castor Oil Pack, you absorb Castor Oil through the skin that tells the smooth muscle of the intestine to move.
+When you do a Castor Oil Pack, you absorb Castor Oil through the skin that may tell the smooth muscle of the intestine to move.
 Movement in the intestine is known as peristalsis.
 This is a rhythmic movement, like a dance that propels the contents of the intestine down so it can be eliminated.
 In the stomach it mixes things, in the intestine, it moves things around to absorb and then to eliminate what we don’t need.
-The nice thing with the Castor Oil Pack is that it regulates this dance.
+The nice thing with the Castor Oil Pack is that it helps regulate this dance.

-They will make you go to the bathroom and have an excellent bowel movement.
-Studies show it works as well as laxatives without the uncomfortable gas, bloating, and harsh urgency and patients feel more satisfied and fully evacuated3.
+They may make you go to the bathroom and have an excellent bowel movement.
+One study in an old age home showed that Castor Oil Packs worked just as well as laxatives without the uncomfortable gas, bloating, and harsh urgency and patients felt more satisfied and fully evacuated3.
 This one thing that Castor Oil Packs do is incredibly important.

 **Please note that Castor Oil Packs are not recommended if you are pregnant or may be pregnant because of the uterus also being smooth muscle4,5,6